Jayaramvenkatanarayanan/nodejs---latest-API/README.md

 Our Goals
 ----------
-1. create sample API using Mongodb with JWT token -- completed
+create sample API using Mongodb with JWT token -- completed
-2. Create Api unit testing -- Pending